Recipes21 Best French Recipes of All Time

 Blanquette de Veau

-The Blanquette de Veau is a classic French veal stew that is often served at family gatherings and special occasions.
+The Blanquette de Veau is a classic French veal stew often served at family gatherings and special occasions.
 It is made by combining veal stew meat with white wine, onions, carrots, mushrooms, and plenty of butter.
 The ingredients are cooked in a pot until the veal is tender and the sauce velouté is thick and creamy.

 The traditional French veal stew known as Blanquette de Veau has its origins in the 18th century.
 It was mentioned in the Les Dons de Comus de Marin cookbook by François Marin, published in 1739.
 The recipe called for veal, white wine, vegetables, and a thick sauce made with egg yolks, cream, and butter.
 Some believe that the dish was concocted as an economical way to stretch out the meat of a veal roast.